lukas-pastva/web-baby/README.md

 # Web-Baby 👶🍼

-A lightweight full-stack app that helps new parents log and visualise their baby’s milk intake.
+A lightweight full-stack app that helps new parents **log, visualise and annotate** their baby’s daily life — milk intake, weight -- and now free-form **notes** (vaccinations, milestones, probiotics …).

 | Variable          | Required | Example                                   |
 |-------------------|----------|-------------------------------------------|